Maia-Everett/lintian.eu/_posts/2024-06-23-warcraft-retrospective-30.md

 ![Wrath of the Betrayer](/assets/wr/20240616150359_1.jpg)
 {% endfigure %}

-We cross the strait by ships, then disembark everyone except the runner and destroy the naga fortifications protecting the channel leading to the open sea, which is only reachable by land.
+We cross the strait by ships, then disembark everyone except the runner and destroy the naga fortifications protecting the channel leading to the open sea, which is possible to do by land.
 Along the way, we encounter another map secret.

 {% figure [caption:"The pandaren have graduated from an April Fools joke to an actual gameplay hero."] %}
 ![Wrath of the Betrayer](/assets/wr/20240616150909_1.jpg)